-It seems fitting after celebrating our 10-year anniversary to write down PUSH511’s origin story and shed some light on how it all came to be.
+When we celebrated our 10-year anniversary, I thought it was about time to write down PUSH511’s origin story and shed some light on how it all came to be.
 Before diving in, a massive and heartfelt thank you to everyone who is part of the team, to current members, to former members and coaches, to those who recommended PUSH511 to a friend, to my family and close friends for their encouragement, and to all the great small businesses in our community as we support each other, especially now.
 We are Stronger Together.

 Two sidebars before the story begins…